grok-rs/waitup/SECURITY.md

 - Open a GitHub issue with the `security` label
 - Email <kalyuzhni.sergei@gmail.com> with "SECURITY QUESTION" in subject

-Thank you for helping keep wait-for secure!
+Thank you for helping keep waitup secure!